 Journalists are frequently accused of asking obvious questions of their sources.
 While it isn’t possible to speak for or defend some legitimately questionable questions, there are several reasons a journalist may intentionally ask what appears at first glance to be a “stupid” question.

-UNDERSTANDING IS KEY: A journalist can’t report news in a way readers or viewers will understand unless he understands the story or topic himself.
+UNDERSTANDING IS KEY: A journalist can’t report news in a way readers or viewers will understand unless the journalist understands the story or topic.
 Sometimes these “dumb” questions help a reporter gain the understanding necessary to inform readers.

 THE AUDIENCE REQUIRES IT: Last but not least, journalists strive to inform the uninformed.
 To more informed news consumers the questions reporters ask may seem stupid, however, not everyone in the audience is as informed.
 The sad truth is, sometimes the questions have to be watered down because the average American isn’t informed.